 The British Red Cross is delivering group-based information sessions within Afghan bridging hotels.
 We provide information about:

-- life in the UK: culture, education, housing and social services
+- life in the UK: culture, education, housing for refugees from Afghanistan, and social services

 - digital safety and protection: staying safe online, fraud awareness, reporting hate crimes and antisocial behaviour

 - women's health: a women's only session about women's healthcare and maternity in the UK.